buildwithgrove/docs/docs/guides/navigating-the-portal/app-keys.md

 # Application Keys

-Application keys serve as unique identifiers and tokens for your Grove application, enabling secure interaction with the Grove RPC infrastructure.
+Application keys are the cornerstone of security and identification for your Grove application, enabling authenticated and secure interactions within the Grove RPC infrastructure.
+This guide details the purpose and management of the Application ID and Secret Key, ensuring you can confidently secure your application's communications.

----

 ## App ID

-- **Description**: The App ID is a unique identifier for your application, included as part of the URL for each endpoint.
+The App ID acts as a unique identifier for your application, integral to the URLs for your endpoints.

-- **Usage**: Use the App ID in your application configuration to ensure proper routing of requests through the Grove infrastructure.
+**Usage**: Incorporate the App ID into your application's configuration to direct requests accurately through the Grove infrastructure, ensuring they reach their intended destination without misrouting.

----

 ## Secret Key

-- **Description**: The Secret Key is a security feature for your applications.
-If “Private Secret Key Required” is selected in the security settings, the secret key will need to be included with requests.
+A crucial security measure, the Secret Key is required for your applications when the "Private Secret Key Required" option is activated in the security settings.
+This key must accompany requests to verify their authenticity.

-- **Usage**: Transmit the Secret Key using HTTP Basic Authentication for secure communication between your application and Grove endpoints.
+**Usage**: The Secret Key should be transmitted using HTTP Basic Authentication to establish a secure communication channel between your application and Grove endpoints.
+This ensures that only authorized requests are processed, safeguarding your application against unauthorized access.

----

-## Management
+## Managing Your Keys

-- **Viewing Keys**: Your Secret Key is hidden by default for security.
-Click the eye icon to view and confirm your key.
+By default, your Secret Key is concealed to protect its confidentiality.
+To view your Secret Key, click the eye icon, allowing you to verify or use the key when necessary.

-- **Copying Keys**: Use the copy icon next to the App ID and Secret Key fields to easily copy these values to your clipboard.
+**Copying Keys**: For convenience, a copy icon is placed next to both the App ID and Secret Key fields.
+Clicking this icon copies the respective value to your clipboard, simplifying the process of integrating these keys into your application or authentication setup.

----

-Remember to keep your Secret Key confidential to prevent unauthorized access to your application.
-Regularly review and manage your keys to maintain the security of your Grove applications.
+**Security Reminder**: The security of your application hinges on the confidentiality of your Secret Key.
+It's imperative to keep this key private and only share it with trusted parties involved in your application's development and maintenance.
+Regular audits and updates of your keys are recommended to uphold the security integrity of your Grove applications.